 Anaconda Coding Style Guide

-Like other Python projects, anaconda follows the PEP-8 and Sphinx as docstrings conventions.
+Like other Python projects, anaconda follows the and as docstrings conventions.
 Make sure to read those documents if you intent to contribute to anaconda.

 Package and module names must be all lower-case, words may be separated with underscores.
 No exceptions.